-- Thoughts or talk of death or suicide - Thoughts or talk of self-harm or harm to others - Any recent attempts of self-harm - Mood changes such as an increase in aggressive or unusual behaviour, anxiety, irritability, agitation, panic attacks, insomnia, impulsivity, restlessness, or worsening of depressive symptoms.
+- · thoughts or talk of death or suicide - thoughts or talk of self-harm or harm to others - · any recent attempts of self-harm - mood changes such as an increase in aggressive or unusual behaviour, anxiety, irritability, agitation, panic attacks, insomnia, impulsivity, restlessness or worsening of depressive symptoms.

-Be especially careful of any suicidal thoughts or other mental/ mood changes in the first few months of taking MOVOX or when the dose is changed.
+Be especially careful of any suicidal thoughts or other mental/mood changes in the first few months of taking Voxam or when the dose is changed.

-There is a greater risk of suicide in people with history of suicidal thoughts prior to starting MOVOX, and in those aged less than 24 years, including those not being treated for depression.
+There is a greater risk of suicide in people with history of suicidal thoughts prior to starting Voxam, and those aged less than 24 years including those not being treated for depression.

-Be careful driving or operating machinery until you know how MOVOX affects you.
-It may cause drowsiness, dizziness or sleepiness in some people and affect alertness.
+Be careful driving or operating machinery until you know how Voxam affects you.

+This medicine may cause drowsiness, dizziness or sleepiness in some people and affect alertness.

-Although drinking moderate amounts of alcohol is unlikely to affect your response to MOVOX, your doctor may suggest avoiding alcohol while you are being treated for depression.
+Although drinking moderate amounts of alcohol is unlikely to affect your response to Voxam, your doctor may suggest avoiding alcohol while you are being treated for depression.

-You should minimise your intake of caffeine-containing beverages (e.g. coffee or tea) while taking MOVOX.
+You should minimise your intake of caffeine-containing beverages (e.g. coffee and tea) while taking Voxam.

-MOVOX can increase the effects of caffeine.
-People having large amounts of caffeine whilst on MOVOX can experience tremor (shaking), palpitations (fast or irregular heart beat), nausea, restlessness and trouble or inability to sleep.
+Voxam can increase the effects of caffeine.
+People having large amounts of caffeine whilst on Voxam may experience tremor (shaking), palpitations (fast or irregular heart beat), nausea (feeling sick), restlessness and trouble or inability to sleep.

-Older people may become confused when taking MOVOX.
+Older people may become confused when taking Voxam.
 Families and carers should be aware of this.
 Special care may be needed.

 You should be careful for 1 or 2 weeks after stopping this medicine, because it will still be in your blood stream.